-The vast majority of the UK’s small business owners believe that they should be running events to support their business objectives (88%), yet less than one in ten (8%) actually does.
+The vast majority of the UK’s small business owners believe that they should be running events to support their business objectives (88%), yet less than one in ten (8%) actually does, says Eventbrite.

 “The good news is that running events to meet this appetite for real interaction and to grow networks, audiences and eventually revenues doesn’t have to be expensive, complicated or time consuming”, says Fresch.

-As part of Small Business Advice Week, which helps the country’s 5.2 million SMEs thrive in tough times with advice from both leading experts and businesses across Britain, Eventbrite has compiled eight dos and don’ts of running an event for small businesses:
+As part of Small Business Advice Week, which helps the country’s 5.2 million SMEs thrive in tough times with advice from both leading experts and businesses across Britain, Eventbrite has compiled eight dos event tips for running an event for small businesses:

 1) Do – know your customer or attendee.
 Successful organisers understand why people would want to attend their event, clearly communicate those benefits in their marketing, and consistently deliver a good experience on the day.

 2) Do – make the most of your network.
 It’s surprising what people will help you out with if you ask, especially if you include brand exposure for their business to your audience.

 3) Don’t – try and boil the ocean.
 Measure and understand which channels are most effective for marketing your event and only focus on those.